-The protection of the soil by ash and vegetative residues is of major importance until vegetation recovers (Cerdà 1998a; Woods and Balfour, 2008).
-In addition ash is an important source of nutrients for vegetation recovery (Pereira et al. 2012a).
+The protection of the soil by ash and vegetative residues is of major importance until vegetation recovers (Cerdà 1998a; Woods and Balfour, 2008)..
 The capacity of ash to protect soil depends upon the topography of the burned area, meteorological conditions post-fire and ash thickness.
 High fire severity can reduce the thickness of the litter layer cover (Cerdà and Doerr, 2008; Pereira et al. 2010).
 Several studies have been conducted on the effects of ash on soil properties in burned areas (Mallik et al. 1984; Leighton-Boyce et al. 2007; Cerdà and Doerr, 2008; Gabet and Sternberg, 2008; Onda et al. 2008; Woods and Balfour, 2008, 2010; Larsen et al. 2009; Zavala et al. 2009) and some of these studies considered ash thickness as a key variable to understand the post-fire ecosystem evolution due to the control ash exert on soil fertility, and soil and water conservation.
 We consider that ash thickness is the key variable for soil protection from runoff and erosion for the reasons mentioned above.
 Nevertheless, few studies have been conducted on the spatial and temporal evolution of ash thickness and the factors that control this evolution (Pereira et al. 2012b).
 This is probably due to the fact that ashes are ephemeral features of the fire-affected landscapes.
-And also this explains that ash studies are not so developed and considered novel within the forest fire research topics.
-In addition, the mentioned studies did not make comparisons with control contiguous areas, which allow identifying the impact of fire in soil protection.
 The study of ash thickness shows the degree of soil protection in the immediate period after the fire, and how it changes in space and time.
 This will have implications on soil nutrient status that can change quickly due to ash removal, ash erosion, infiltration and type of ash.
 With ash, nutrients are also transported.
-Nutrients extraction is reduced with the number of leachings at pH of 6 (Liodakis et al. 2009) and this could have implications on the type and amount of elements leached in a certain place, which could be different according to ash position.
-Thus ash mobility after the fire has important implications on soil properties and a better understanding of ash movement in soil is important and needed.
+Ash mobility after the fire has important implications on soil properties and a better understanding of ash movement in soil is important and needed.
 The primary factors that control ash thickness are the spatial variability of fuels and fire severity.
-After a fire, it has been observed that the ash layer is gradually reduced (Bodi et al. 2011b) and (re)distributed at different rates as a result of the effects of erosion by wind and water, topography of the burned area, dissolution, compaction, and incorporation into the soil profile.
-The heterogeneous ash thickness decrease and ash redistribution has important implications on ash spatial variability, thus on soil protection and impact on physical and chemical properties (Pereira et al. 2010).
+After a fire, it has been observed that the ash layer is gradually reduced (Bodi et al. 2011) and (re)distributed at different rates as a result of the effects of erosion by wind and water, topography of the burned area, dissolution, compaction, and incorporation into the soil profile.
+(Pereira et al. 2010).